 Let a Dredge Accident Attorney Help You Pursue Compensation After an Injury

-A dredge is a vessel or machine that is used to scrape and remove gravel, sand or sediment and other materials from the bottom of a water or sea bed.
-There are many different types of dredges that perform various tasks, including suction dredges, dredge barges, submersible dredges, fishing dredges, clam shell dredges and mechanical bucket dredges.
+A dredge is a vessel or machine that is used to scrape and remove gravel, sand or sediment, and other materials from the bottom of a water or sea bed.
+There are many different types of dredges that perform various tasks, including suction dredges, dredge barges, submersible dredges, fishing dredges, clamshell dredges, and mechanical buckets dredges.
 Dredges and other heavy equipment, such as cranes and backhoes, are essential in maritime construction projects including the building of new bridges and piers.
-Dredging operations also play a critical role in providing ships and boats with access to harbors, rivers, bays, ports, sea channels and other waterways.
+Dredging operations also play a critical role in providing ships and boats with access to harbors, rivers, bays, ports, sea channels, and other waterways.
 Working on a dredge can be very dangerous.
 An accident on a dredge can lead to very serious injuries, and a worker would need to contact a dredge accident lawyer to ensure that they receive all possible compensation.

-Crew members and other workers can suffer serious harm and even die in a dredge accident.
+Crew members and other workers can suffer serious harm and even die in a dredging accident.
 These kinds of accidents involve all types of injuries, including:

 - Neck and back strains and other injuries from heavy lifting

 - Amputations and paralysis

 - Falls due to inadequate railings or lack of proper safety devices